Let's Get Ready to RUMBLE!

 The Open House will focus on the importance of the 1980 events and

-will show the progress made in volcano science, hazard assessment, monitoring methods, and
+show the progress made in volcano science, hazard assessment,

 eruptive forecasting since that time.